Host Eligibility and Project Selection

 - Milestones and Outcomes – Highlight specific target milestones, timelines, and products or services to be completed within the two years of the fellowship.
 If travel is anticipated, it should be included on the timeline.
 Note that costs for any travel related to the fellows’ project, including attending the host organization’s annual conference (if applicable), should be covered by the host.
 Travel costs covered by NOAA are included in the “Cost Share” section.

 - Project Description – Detail the specifics of the project (no more than three pages).

-- Project Partners – Provide a summary of existing state and local efforts and how the project will integrate these efforts.
+- Project Partners – Provide a summary of existing efforts and how the project will integrate these efforts.

-- Cost Share Description – Discuss how the state agency will provide in-kind support (office equipment, supplies, specialized software and hardware needed for the project, and training) and the $15,000 nonfederal fellowship match.
+- Cost Share Description – Discuss how the host will provide in-kind support (office equipment, supplies, specialized software and hardware needed for the project, and training) and the $15,000 nonfederal fellowship match.

 - Strategic Focus Area – Discuss how the proposed project addresses one or more of the following strategic focus areas: